-The strongest argument in favor of woman's suffrage is the fact that six- to Senator Pendleton for his services teen of the most prominent female in securing the passage of the civilthis country are the mothers of sixtyare not necessarily hostile.
+The strongest argument in favor of this country are the mothers of sixtyare not necessarily hostile.
 Voting and maternity do not conflict.
 Of course, Miss Susan B. Anthony is not included in this list, having never been married.

 No Tricks Will Answer.